Fellow Development Program

 Currently, annual events include skill sessions, communication coaching workshops, luncheons, a poster session, and a symposium.
 Since its inception, the form and content of the program has continued to change and to be improved in order to meet the goals of the program.

-Skill sessions serve as the development program professional development week.
-The focus is on building knowledge and skills in communication, management, and leadership.
+Skill sessions serve as the professional development week.
+The focus is on building knowledge and skills in communication, management, innovation, and leadership.
 Two sessions are scheduled each year.
 The Fall Skill Session is held in August and the Spring Skill Session is held in January.

 Communication topics includes oral and written communication, media communication, research communication, crisis communication, cultural communication, interpersonal communication, and social media and communication networks.